 Best Invoice Financing Companies

-- A maximum of $15 million in funding
+- Porter Capital offers a maximum of $15 million in funding

 - Factor rates start at 0.75 percent each month and may be completed in as little as 24 hours